vineetjc/jekyll-now/_posts/2018-12-15-KWoC-Diaries-Mentor-Week1.md

 category: Tech
 ---

 A little more than a week has passed (counting from December 5, the official date of start) and I'm very happy to see a lot of changes have already been incorporated into my projects!
-Let's just get into it.
+Let's just jump into it!

 ## 1. [Search the Key]